EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/03bis_schema.md

 ---

-# Les Token Filters
+# Token Filters

-* Un token filter permet de modifier, supprimer ou ajouter des tokens à la liste précédemment créée
+* A token filter allows modification, deletion, or addition of tokens to the previously created list.
-* Utilisé pour supprimer les mots communs, gérer les synonymes, les conjugaisons, les accents, la casse ...
+* Used to remove common words, manage synonyms, conjugations, accents, casing...
-* Nous pouvons configurer plusieurs Token Filters pour un analyzer
+* Multiple Token Filters can be configured for an analyzer.
-* Chaque implémentation est configurable
+* Each implementation is configurable.
-* De nombreux token filters sont disponibles nativement
+* Many token filters are available natively.

 ---

-# Les Token Filters
+# Token Filters

 * Stop token filter